Georgia Highlands College

 As an equal opportunity institution, Georgia Highlands College is committed to recruiting, hiring, training, promoting and educating persons without regard to age, color, disability, gender, national origin, race, religion, sexual orientation or veteran status.
 GHC expects successful applicants to share this commitment.

-Job Description Summary This position is responsible for the recruitment of students for Georgia Highlands College and for assisting with the overa...
+Job Description Summary This position is responsible for assisting with the college’s administrative and accounting support functions.
+Georgia High...

 Job Description Summary This position is responsible for assisting in the set-up and management of laboratories at the Cartersville Instructional S...